Th1nkK1D/elysia-apollo/README.md

 Path to expose Apollo Server

-### enablePlayground
+### landingPage
-@default "process.env.ENV !== 'production'
+@default "process.env.ENV === 'production' ?
+'Production' : 'Local'"

-Determine whether should Apollo should provide Apollo Playground
+Determine whether should Apollo render landing page with a `'Local'` variation, `'Production'` variation, or completely `'Disabled'` it.
+Read more information about each variation on [Apollo's Landing Page Plugins](https://www.apollographql.com/docs/apollo-server/api/plugin/landing-pages)